REEI FLAS Information

-REEI will accept applications from graduate students for study of the following languages in academic year 2012/2013: Bosnian/Croatian/Serbian, Czech, Estonian, (Modern) Greek, Hungarian, Polish, Romanian, Russian (beyond second year), Ukrainian and Yiddish.
+REEI will accept applications from graduate students for study of the following languages in academic year 2017/2018 and summer 2018: Bosnian/Croatian/Serbian, Czech, Estonian, (Modern) Greek, Georgian (summer only), Hungarian, Latvian (summer only), Lithuanian (summer only), Polish, Romanian, Russian (beyond second year), Ukrainian, and Yiddish.
 Undergraduate students who matriculated by the fall semester preceding the FLAS award period may apply to REEI for a FLAS to support study of any of these languages beyond the second year of study only.
-If you wish to apply for a language or level of language not included in the regular IU schedule of classes, or if you wish to apply for FLAS support for dissertation research abroad, please discuss your application with Mark Trotter, Assistant Director, prior to submission.
+If you wish to apply for a language or level of language not included in the regular IU schedule of classes, or if you wish to apply for FLAS support for dissertation research abroad, please discuss your application with Mark Trotter, Associate Director, prior to submission.
 The availability of FLAS Fellowships is dependent upon final authorization of funding from the U.S. Department of Education.

 Applications should include: